Robert O. Becker

-Robert Otto Becker (May 31, 1923 − May 14, 2008) was a U.S. orthopedic surgeon and researcher in electrophysiology/electromedicine.
-He worked mainly as professor at Upstate Medical Center in State University of New York, Syracuse, and as Director of Orthopedic Surgery at the Veterans Administration Hospital, Syracuse, New York.
+Robert Otto Becker (May 31, 1923 − May 14, 2008) was a U.S. orthopedic surgeon and researcher in electrophysiology and electromedicine.
+He worked as professor at Upstate Medical Center in State University of New York, Syracuse, and as Director of Orthopedic Surgery at the Veterans Administration Hospital, Syracuse, New York.

 Becker was known for his work in bioelectricity and leading the early opposition to high-voltage power lines.
 He has been named as one of the most influential figures in the area of anti-EMF activism.

 Early life

 Becker was born May 31, 1923, in River Edge, New Jersey to Otto Julius Becker and Elizabeth Blanck.
 He earned a bachelor's degree from Gettysburg College in 1946 and a medical degree from the New York University School of Medicine in 1948.
 Becker was an intern at New York's Bellevue Hospital, then completed a residency at Mary Hitchcock Memorial Hospital in Hanover, New Hampshire.
 Serving in the United States Army from 1942 to 1946, during World War II.
 Becker also served from 1951 to 1953 in the United States Army Medical Corps.

 On September 14, 1946, Becker married Lillian Janet Moller in New Canaan, Connecticut.
 They resided in New York City and Valley Stream, New York before settling in the late 1950s in Syracuse where Becker joined the SUNY Upstate Medical Center.